Asia Today: Victoria police brace for anti-lockdown rallies

-MELBOURNE, Australia — Police in Australia's hardest-hit Victoria stare are urging people to stay away from Saturday rallies protesting the lockdown in Melbourne, as the country's death toll rose to 748.
+MELBOURNE, Australia — Police in Australia's hardest-hit Victoria state are urging people to stay away from Saturday rallies protesting the lockdown in Melbourne, as the country's death toll rose to 748.

 Victoria reported 11 more deaths and 76 new infections.